mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     especially if compilation is expensive, or multiple new typeclass instances might need to be added.

-    I have literally seen LLMs say "Adding this field would require adding typeclass instances on several other types, which would be a huge change.
+    I have literally seen LLMs say ["Adding this field would require adding typeclass instances on several other types, which would be a huge change.
-    The simplest approach would be..."
+    The simplest approach would be..."]{.llm}

     However,  updates require work _by design_: API changes _should_ require lots of thought, and the compiler enforcing that is the whole point.